Marino Lucas: Migration

 Marinos left Ithaca in 1886, shortly after his brother Anthony J. J. Lucas, both of them for Melbourne, Australia.
 They were inspired by their uncle Andreas Lekatsas, who had visited Ithaca after achieving success in Australia.
-Anglicising their surname to 'Lucas', the brothers prospered after their arrival in Melbourne, becoming interested in both the building industry and the theater.
+Anglicising their surname to 'Lucas', the brothers prospered after their arrival in Melbourne, becoming interested in both the building industry and the theatre.

 Career in Australia

 Melbourne in 1886 was experiencing the influence of the discovery of gold in nearby fields.
 This had a significant impact on the wealth of the city and resulted in a boom period of residential and industrial construction.
 Combining their interests in entertainment and building, the Lucas brothers were prominent figures in the construction of theatres in the southern states of Australia.
 One of Marino's projects in the immediate period after World War I was the Victory Theatre in Wattletree Road, Malvern.
-The 1,498-seat Victory operated as a dedicated theatre from 1920 to 1956 and was subsequently used as a supermarket and now fabric store.
+The 1,498-seat Victory operated as a dedicated theatre from 1920 to 1956 and was subsequently used as a supermarket and now a fabric store.
 Its false ceilings conceal the original from 1919.